SQL and DataFrame guide

 // Aliasingcol("x").plus(col("y")).alias("sum");Literals

 Section titled “Literals”lit(value) wraps a JavaScript value as a Column.
-Useful for any constant in an expression.
+Comparison, arithmetic, and bitwise methods wrap primitives automatically, so lit(...) is for the places a constant stands alone as a Column:

 SQL strings and raw expressions